 For Joe Betterman, his life up to this point has been well-documented.
-Not too long ago, Betterman was considered to be one of the top Greco Roman wrestlers in the country.
+Not too long ago, Betterman was widely recognized as one of the top Greco Roman wrestlers in the country.
 Multiple World Teams and a decade of dominance will do that to a reputation.
 But nestled in there have been some devastating setbacks, disappointments so crushing they hang on like anchors dragging you back down to the valley you had just climbed out of.
 We’ve all seen it.
 It happens to all of us.
 But when you’re Joe Betterman, more people tend to take notice.

 5PM Interview with Joe Betterman